-Once the needle hits the record, the experience grows ever more immersive and intriguing, the opening swirl of sound on “Bullhead’s Psalm” sets the listener off on a journey that, though relatively brief, seems positively epic.
+Once the needle hits the record, the experience grows ever more immersive, the opening swirl of sound on “Bullhead’s Psalm” sets the listener off on a journey that, though relatively brief, seems positively epic.
 The record itself is only about 45 minutes long, but when immersed in the sprawling sound of it, it’s easy to feel as if it’s twice that.
 Though, with an album this stuffed with highlights, it also goes by remarkably quickly, its roaring riffs on “The Sweetest Curse” bleeding into the breakneck rhythms of “Jake Leg,” gently descending into the deceptively serene waters of “Steel That Sleeps the Eye” before re-ascending back to the hallowed court of Valhalla on the awesome “Swollen and Halo.”

 There’s a much more pronounced emphasis on instrumental technique on Blue Record than on vocals or lyrics, though that doesn’t mean they’re an afterthought.
 The call-and-response interaction between Baizley and Adams on “The Sweetest Curse” is both intense and evocative, the duo trading lines like “Curse with me/ Profane and discreet… Buried deep/In crowskin overcoat.”
 And while Baizley can roar with the best of metal’s unholy-throated screamers, his lyrics are angled toward the poetic and abstract, rather than sociopolitical or escapist.
 There are references to Prohibition on “Jake Leg,” shades of the Civil War on “War, Wisdom and Rhyme,” and themes of war, nature and protection on “A Horse Called Golgotha.”
 The details that Baizley peppers throughout the album — “The peach and the rattlesnake,” “burnt confederate steel,” “the stained horizon/ablaze with revolvers”—reflect a long and dark Southern history, but in context speak less about specific events or places as they do a palpable emotional intensity.
 In short, Blue Record might make you feel feelings.